 In 2017 I was selected to be an artist in residence at the university of Bedfordshire in Luton on the Testbeds scheme.
 On the scheme we developed the second part of the cycle exploring Forests, through two performances ‘Forest Bathing’ and ‘A Clearing’.

-For 2018 we will be delivering a new project ‘The Buried Moon’ as part of Lakes Ignite.
+For 2018 we delivered a new project ‘The Buried Moon’ as part of Lakes Ignite.

 “Absolutely hilarious (in that very good way where there’s a faint edge of unease about the reasons why you are laughing), constantly unpredictable.”